 Afternoon: Free Afternoon.
 Take this opportunity for personal independent exploration to see and do what interests you most.
 Please refer to the list of Free Time Opportunities.
 The Group Leader will be happy to offer suggestions and give directions.
 You might like to visit a nearby beach, explore picturesque Fairhope, go in search of more delicious seafood, visit the USS Alabama Battleship Memorial Park, or simply relax.

-Dinner: At a local hotel restaurant, we will enjoy a plated meal, with coffee, tea, water included.
-Beverages available for purchase.
+Dinner: At a local restaurant, we will enjoy a plated meal, with coffee, tea, water included.
+Other beverages available for purchase.

 Evening: For our final evening, we will enjoy a special presentation on Mobile’s famous Azalea Trail Maids and the history of the city with some of the maids themselves.
 These young women from area high schools wear traditional hooped antebellum dresses with pantaloons, gloves, and dainty umbrellas.
 The Azalea Trail Maids are true ambassadors of the city and exemplify Mobile’s southern charm.